DW-Ward/WardSite/_posts/2021-03-16-wikidata-exercise.markdown

 and I never really did.
 I was able to produce a CSV file with a list of ships but they were tied to some catasprophic explosion I could not identify.

-I updated the "also known as" section of HMS Furiosu to include her nickname of Spurious.
+I updated the "also known as" section of HMS Furious to include her nickname of Spurious.
-She was given this nickname because the purpose of her design and construction were a peipdream of Admiral Fisher, his Baltic scheme, for WWI.
-After this lan fell apart, she had no purpose but was built anyway.
+She was given this nickname because the purpose of her design and construction were a pipedream of Admiral Fisher, his Baltic scheme, for WWI.
+After this plan fell apart, she had no purpose but was built anyway.
 Ironically, she is the only pre-war aircraft carrier to survive WWII.